thoughtbot/fake_stripe/CONTRIBUTING.md

 1. Fork the repo.

 2. Run the tests.
-We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && rspec spec`
+We only take pull requests with passing tests, and it's great to know that you have a clean slate: `bundle && rspec`

 3. Create your feature branch (`git checkout -b my-new-feature`).